Exclusive 8-Day Photo Tour to Kenya

 Who is welcome

 This trip is for anyone who loves nature, enjoys taking pictures and has the patience to observe quietly and wait for that one great moment!
 Although it is a photo tour, you really don’t have to be a professional photographer or a very experienced safari traveller.
+Even if it’s your very first time holding a camera, you’re welcome.
+Everyone will get support on their own level!

 Do realize though that Kenya is not a European country.
 There are not always toilets nearby, there is not always electricity and the food is sometimes different than you are used to (with a lot of Indian influences!).